-Until recently, all businesses were using traditional analog landline telephone systems.
-These systems were connected to the Public Switched Telephone Network and ran on the telephone company's copper wiring.
+Until recently, all businesses used traditional analog landline telephone systems.
+These systems were connected to the Public Switched Telephone Network (PSTN) and ran on the telephone company's copper wiring.

-While these phone systems were extremely reliable, they required expensive equipment that was hard to install and maintain.
+While these multi-line phone systems were extremely reliable, they required costly equipment that was expensive to install and maintain.
 Besides the copper wiring that had to be run through the business, landline systems also required a costly private branch exchange (PBX).
-The PBX is what was used to switch calls between the business and the telephone network.
+The PBX is what is used to switch calls between the business and the telephone network.
 It's also what was needed to offer various calling features, such as voicemail, conference calling and automated attendants.

 Nearly all new business phone systems use VoIP.
-Instead of running on copper wiring like landline systems did, VoIP systems run on an internet connection.
+Instead of running on copper wiring like landline systems do, VoIP systems run on a high-speed internet connection.
 It's the same connection most businesses already use to get online.
+When making a call, the user's voice is instantly converted into a data packet that is moved throughout the internet like other pieces of data, such as emails and images.
 Tapping into an existing data connection saves you the trouble and expense of installing and maintaining phone lines throughout your offices or stores.

 In addition, VoIP systems work in conjunction with cheaper and less bulky PBX equipment.
-This allows small businesses to access a host of calling features they previously couldn't afford, like automated attendants, conference calling and call recording.
-VoIP systems also easily integrate with computers, which lets employees make calls from their machines and have voicemails sent directly to their email, among other things.
+This allows small businesses to access calling features they previously couldn't afford, like an auto attendant, conference calling and call recording.
+VoIP systems easily integrate with computers, which lets employees make calls from their machines and have voicemails sent directly to their email, among other things.
 It can also be beneficial for businesses using customer relationship management (CRM) programs.

 When VoIP was first introduced, there was much concern over the call quality.
 Many felt calls sounded staticky, and others had problems with calls dropping off.
 As the technology has improved, so has the quality of the calls.
 In fact, the connection quality difference between VoIP and landline is now so insignificant that most users have no idea when they are using VoIP and when they are on a landline connection.